Table of Contents

 Excessive Caffeine Consumption

 Although that innocent Starbucks habit may seem as innocuous as drinking water, the surprising fact is that caffeine is a psychoactive substance—meaning it impacts brain function.
 The stimulant properties in coffee, energy drinks, or tea make these go-to beverages relied on to get us through our busy days when energy flags.

 So, what symptoms are involved in caffeine withdrawal?
-There are several unpleasant effects one will experience when caffeine is withheld.
+There are several unpleasant side effects one will experience when caffeine is withheld.
 Just as with any drug, these are the signs that tell you an addiction has developed.
-When planning on quitting caffeinated beverages, it is good to know what symptoms are involved in caffeine withdrawal, and how long it takes to push through these.
+When planning on quitting caffeinated beverages, it is good to know what symptoms are involved in caffeine withdrawal timeline, and how long does caffeine withdrawal last.

 People often refer to caffeine as a stimulant.
 In reality, caffeine simply allows the brain’s chemistry to have stimulating effects.
 This works by the caffeine blocking off the brain’s receptors for adenosine.
 Adenosine is a naturally occurring molecule in the brain that will lock onto the receptors for adenosine, bringing about a feeling of fatigue.
 Caffeine blocks the receptors, instead generating feelings of energy and mental alertness.
 Caffeine is an enabler for the stimulant effect.

 Over time, with continued use of caffeine, tolerance will begin to require more caffeinated beverages to achieve that same sense of energy.
 Eventually, the brain will produce extra adenosine receptors and decrease norepinephrine receptors, creating physical dependence.
 When that happens, any attempt to stop drinking coffee or other caffeinated beverages will result in withdrawal symptoms.

 - Muscle twitching

 - Nervousness, jitteriness